 Cyber risks have also necessitated the formation of data protection roles within the defence sector such as Cyber Warfare Officers, Cyber Analysts and Security Specialists.

-While these are extremely high level positions where personnel are entrusted with national security, many large organisations now consider in-house data protection officers as integral to operations.
+While personnel in these high-level positions are entrusted with national security, many large organisations now consider in-house data protection officers integral to operations.
 The role of a data protection officer is to monitor internal compliance, implement effective data protection protocols and advise businesses on their data protection obligations.

-As the healthcare industry is now largely digitised with most patient information available online, data protection laws have become specific about the storage of patient information.
+As the healthcare industry has largely digitised, with most patient information available online, data protection laws have become specific about how to store patient information.
 Hospitals especially are a regular target for hackers due to the vast amount of personal information they can access with just one successful breach.

-In 2019, health services across regional Victoria were successfully hacked with a ransomware attack, which all started with one phishing email.
+In 2019, a ransomware attack successfully hacked health services across regional Victoria, and it all began with one phishing email.
 This resulted in days of server downtime for hospitals across the state, with some hospitals forced to have to revert to manual systems.
 The attack cost Barwon Health alone over $3 million.

 The Australian Government has established the Digital Healthcare Agency as a resource for healthcare providers to identify threats and mitigate potential impacts.

 Given we now live in an almost cashless society, cyber attacks on financial services are increasing at a frightening rate.
 Because individuals and companies perform most transactions online, the risk of a data breach increases daily.
 This is why there is ever more pressure on the financial sector to completely safeguard against cyber risks.